JonAugust/IPUpdater/README.md

 :man_shrugging:

 IPUpdater is a DIY Dynamic DNS Updater.
+You can run this from your home on a Linux instance or a Raspberry Pi.

 This shell script will ask IPInfo.io for your current public-facing IP and compare it to the last collected value.
 If the two differ, the script will then update the value at AWS Route53 and then update a firewall rule at DigitalOcean.